laravel/docs/authorization.md

         });
     }

-Gates may also be defined using a `Class@method` style callback string, like controllers:
+Gates may also be defined using a class callback array, like controllers:

+    use App\Policies\PostPolicy;

     /**
      * Register any authentication / authorization services.